encoredev/encore/docs/ts/primitives/object-storage.md

 Encore uses static analysis to determine which services are accessing each bucket, and what operations each service is performing.

-That information is used for features such as rendering architecture diagrams, and can be used by Encore's Cloud Platform to provision infrastructure correctly and configure IAM permissions.
+That information is used for features such as rendering architecture diagrams, and is used by Encore Cloud to provision infrastructure correctly and configure IAM permissions.

 This means `Bucket` objects can't be passed around however you like, as it makes static analysis impossible in many cases.
 To simplify your workflow, given these restrictions,